randyL78/OCC-Rose-Directory/README.md

 Ideally, a QR code generation and scanning system will be added so that users can scan the code with a mobile device and be navigated directly to the page for that specific plant.

+## Path to MVP

+- [X] Create static rose description page
+- [X] Deploy client to S3
+- [X] Add Cloudfront to deliver client from S3
+- [X] Add in-app data to client to make rose description page dynamic
+- [X] Add basic home page
+- [X] Add basic rose list page
+- [ ] Deploy hello-world version of API to ECS
+- [ ] Add static rose detail endpoint to API
+- [ ] Add static rose list endpoint to API
+- [ ] Add an in-app data repository to API and connect resources to it
+- [ ] Convert in-app data to a file store to facilitate building out Admin functionality
+- [ ] Add login page to client for Admins
+- [ ] Add login, logout, and authenticated endpoints to API
+- [ ] Convert file store to NoSql DB